-'...will only refuse to enforce an adjudicator's decision on the grounds of procedural unfairness where there has been a blatant or obvious breach such that it would be unjust to enforce the immediate payment obligation.
-The court will not be drawn into a detailed examination of the underlying merits of an adjudicator's decision under the guise of identifying a breach of fair procedures.
-'40
+will only refuse to enforce an adjudicator's decision on the grounds of procedural unfairness where there has been a blatant or obvious breach such that it would be unjust to enforce the immediate payment obligation.
+The court will not be drawn into a detailed examination of the underlying merits of an adjudicator's decision under the guise of identifying a breach of fair procedures.39

-In Ireland, the courts have and continue to support the process of adjudication as a timeous and robust dispute resolution process for construction disputes.
-It is noteworthy that in the five years 18/19, 19/20, 20/21, 21/22 and 22/23 there has been a total of 255 adjudication appointments by the construction industry bodies,41 see Appendix C. Seven of the decisions have been challenged at enforcement,42 equating to less than 3% of decisions issued, where all have been upheld by the courts.
-In none of these challenges was the question of the fee charged by the adjudicator at issue, although that is not to say that it could not happen in the future.
-The presence of considered guidance from the jurisdiction of England and Wales, where there is latitude on the question of fees, and the obligations for adjudicators to be reasonable in assessing process and cost as set out in the Code of Practice provides clear guidelines for adjudicators that their fees should not be unreasonable.
-Furthermore, the unwillingness for court intervention unless it can be shown that there has been a blatant or obvious breach of procedural fairness would suggest that the present approach to adjudicator fees being fair, proper, or moderate under the circumstances, in compliance with the Code of Practice is unlikely to be considered unreasonable by the courts.
+In Ireland, the Courts have supported and continue to support the process of adjudication as a timeous and robust dispute resolution process for construction disputes.
+It is noteworthy that in the five years 18/19, 19/20, 20/21, 21/22 and 22/23 there has been a total of 255 adjudication appointments by the construction industry bodies, where the majority comprising 243 appointments have been made by the CCAS40 (see Appendix C of this paper).
+Seven of the decisions have been challenged at enforcement, equating to less than 3% of decisions issued, where all have been upheld by the Courts.
+None of these challenges related to the fee charged by the adjudicator, although that is not to say that it could not happen in the future.

+The presence of considered guidance from the jurisdiction of England and Wales, where there is latitude on the question of fees, and the obligations for adjudicators to be reasonable in assessing process and cost as set out in the Code of Practice provide clear guidelines for adjudicators that their fees should not be unreasonable.
+Furthermore, the unwillingness of court intervention, unless it can be shown that there has been a blatant or obvious breach of procedural fairness, would suggest that the present approach to adjudicator fees being fair, proper, or at least moderate under the circumstances, in compliance with the Code of Practice, is unlikely to be considered unreasonable by the Courts.